chocolatey/docs/input/en-us/create/functions/index.md

 The following are experimental or use not recommended:

- * OS_IS64BIT = This may not return correctly - it may depend on the process the app is running under
+ * OS_IS64BIT = This may not return correctly - it may depend on the process the app is running under.
- * CHOCOLATEY_VERSION_PRODUCT = the version of Choco that may match CHOCOLATEY_VERSION but may be different - based on git describe
+ * CHOCOLATEY_VERSION_PRODUCT = the version of Choco that may match CHOCOLATEY_VERSION but may be different - based on git describe.
  * IS_ADMIN = Is the user an administrator?
 But doesn't tell you if the process is elevated.

 #### Not Useful Or Anti-Pattern If Used